Dirac231/EXP101/LINUX/LESSON_2/README.md

 \
 To find this value, we will overwrite the `RBP` with a non-repeating string of several chunks that `gdb` can generate for us.\
 \
 Once the `RBP` is overwritten with a portion of this string, we know for sure that this specific portion is unique in the original string, so we can get its exact position in it.
-This position expressed in amount of bytes is exactly the offset value.
+This position expressed in amount of bytes is the offset value.

 ## Security Measures